 Contains up to date information, advice, news and downloads.
 Offers codes of practice, help lines and assistance with disability discrimination claims and a number of legal resources concerning a disability discrimination claim.

 Unfortunately, we can’t control when serious illnesses or disabilities will strike, preventing us from successfully completing our work tasks.
 When this happens, what should an employee do?
 Under California law, in many situations the employee can take a disability leave of absence.
-Our Los Angeles leave of absence lawyer helps enforce CA law when employers try to fire disabled employees.
+These Los Angeles leave of absence lawyers help enforce CA law when employers try to fire disabled employees.
 Disability discrimination is unlawful in CA contact this lawyer if you were fired.